Why should I pursue an M.S. in Nursing – Leadership in Health Care Systems degree with an education

 Our M.S. in Nursing – Leadership in Health Care Systems: Education Focus program is seven semesters of

 full-time study and can be completed in two and a half years.
-You can earn your degree online or on campus at Regis
+You can earn your degree online or hybrid at Regis

 University.
 The majority of classes are offered in eight-week terms allowing you to focus on one or two classes at a